-Patients with influenza (the flu), particularly children and adolescents, may be at an increased risk of seizures, confusion, or abnormal behavior early in their illness.
+Inform patients with influenza (the flu), particularly children and adolescents, they may be at an increased risk of seizures, confusion, or abnormal behavior early in their illness.
 These events may occur after beginning RELENZA or may occur when flu is not treated.
 These events are uncommon but may result in accidental injury to the patient.
 Therefore, patients should be observed for signs of unusual behavior and a healthcare professional should be contacted immediately if the patient shows any signs of unusual behavior [see WARNINGS AND PRECAUTIONS].

 Instructions for Use

-Patients should be instructed in use of the delivery system.
+Instruct patients in use of the delivery system.
 Instructions should include a demonstration whenever possible.
 For the proper use of RELENZA, the patient should read and follow carefully the accompanying Instructions for Use.